Sophie Wilson

 Wilson first designed a microcomputer during a break from studies at Selwyn College, Cambridge.
-She subsequently joined Acorn Computers and was instrumental in designing the BBC Micro, including the BBC BASIC programming language whose development she led for the next 15 years.
+She subsequently joined Acorn Computers and was instrumental in designing the BBC Microcomputer, including the BBC BASIC programming language.
 She first began designing the ARM reduced instruction set computer (RISC) in 1983, which entered production two years later.
 It became popular in embedded systems and is now the most widely used processor architecture in smartphones.
-Wilson is currently a director at the technology conglomerate Broadcom Inc. In 2011, she was listed in Maximum PC as number 8 in an article titled "The 15 Most Important Women in Tech History".
-She was made a Commander of the British Empire in 2019.
+In 2011, she was listed in Maximum PC as number 8 in an article titled "The 15 Most Important Women in Tech History".
+She was made a Commander of the Order of the British Empire in 2019.

 Early life and education

-Born Roger Wilson, she was raised in Leeds, Yorkshire, by parents who were both teachers, her father specialising in English and her mother in physics.
-From 1975, she studied computer science and the Mathematical Tripos at Selwyn College, University of Cambridge and was a member of their Microprocessor society.
-In an Easter break from university, Wilson designed a microcomputer with a MOS Technology 6502 microprocessor, inspired by the earlier MK14, which was used to electronically control feed for cows.
+Wilson was born in Leeds to schoolteacher parents, her father specialising in English and her mother in physics.
+She spent her childhood in the village of Burn Bridge, North Yorkshire.
+After secondary schooling at Harrogate Grammar School, in 1976 Wilson went up to Selwyn College, Cambridge, where she studied mathematics for her first two years, switching to computer science in her final year.
+She was a member of the university Microprocessor society.